Is Loose Tea Better Than Tea Sachets and Tea Bags?

 • For convenience only, use tea bags.

 Tea Sommelier’s Tip: Tea bags are great for making drinks like chai frappuccinos where a lot of other ingredients are added to make the drink.
-When you add more than 3 or more ingredients to make a drink, you can use tea bags without worrying about quality.
+When you add more than 4 ingredients to make a drink, you can use tea bags without worrying about quality.

 The Latest